 Research shows that including women in peace processes makes agreements more durable and leads to lower instances of conflict.
 Despite this, less than 10 percent of negotiators in peace processes are women — and in transboundary water management, women are specifically underrepresented, especially at higher levels of decision-making.
 However, entities such as the Women in Water Diplomacy Network are looking to change this by supporting a community of practice focused on empowerment, peer-to-peer learning and collective advocacy for formal and informal women water diplomats, with a focus in conflict-sensitive regions such as the Nile Basin, Central Asia and Afghanistan, among others.

-Join USIP, the Environmental Law Institute and the Stockholm International Water Institute for a conversation on women’s leadership in water diplomacy.
-In honor of the second International Day of Women in Diplomacy, women water diplomats from around the world will discuss water conflict sensitivities, share lessons learned and enumerate paths forward for peace.
+On June 20, USIP, the Environmental Law Institute and the Stockholm International Water Institute hosted a conversation on women’s leadership in water diplomacy.
+In honor of the second International Day of Women in Diplomacy, women water diplomats from around the world discussed water conflict sensitivities, shared lessons learned and enumerated paths forward for peace.

 Kayly Ober, welcoming remarks